jengori/rich-robot/README.md

 ## Rich Robot

-My game is a retro-style coin collecting game in which the player controls a robot using the arrow keys, and has to collect coins whilst avoiding monsters which increase in number and velocity, and come from more directions, as the game progresses.
+The game is a retro-style coin collecting game in which the player controls a robot using the arrow keys, and has to collect coins whilst avoiding monsters which increase in number and velocity, and come from more directions, as the game progresses.

 ## Screenshot